lmajellaro/Drawing_Diary/README.md

 - Instagram via API (if installed on the device).
 - Google Admob (banners, interstitials)
 - In-app purchase (Ads free)

+## How to import and build in Android Studio
+(Updated 10.11.2022)
+- Donwload the zip package from Github to your local disk
+- Uncompress the file
+- On Android Studio:
+    - Click on File -> Open
+    - Locate the uncompressed folder and select the *app* folder
+    - Click ok
+    - From the Run menu, select Run 'app'
+    - The application will be built and run within the emulator if configured within Android studio
+    - To add a new emulated device:
+         - Open *SDK Manager*
+         - Select an Android SDK (e.g. Android 11.0 (R)
+         - Click apply and install the selected SDK
+         - Open *AVD Manager*
+         - Select *Create Virtual Device*
+         - Pick up a device (e.g. Phone -> Pixel XL)

+In case of errors during the build, you would probably need to update some of the packages used in the build.gradle file or some properties in the gradle.properties file

 ## Additional Notes
 You might need to tweak the build.gradle file and gradle.properties to build the application properly due to possible deprecated packages.